gaultier/blog/wait_process_timeout.md

 - Contrary to `sigtimedwait`, `poll` does not give us the exit status of the child, we have to get it with `wait`.
 Which is fine.
 - In the case that the timeout fired, we `kill` the child process.
 However, the child process, being forcefully ended, will result in a `SIGCHLD` signal being sent to our program.
 Which will then trigger our signal handler, which will then write a value to the pipe.
 So we need to unconditionally read from the pipe.
 If we only read from the pipe if the child ended by itself, that will result in the pipe and the child process being desynced.
 - In some programs, we'd have to use `ppoll` instead of `poll`. `ppoll` prevents a set of signals from interrupting the polling.
-That's to avoid some data races.
+That's to avoid some data races (again, more data races!).
 Quoting from the man page for `pselect` which is analogous to `ppoll`:
   > The  reason  that pselect() is needed is that if one wants to wait for either a signal
   > or for a file descriptor to become ready, then an atomic test  is  needed  to  prevent
   > race  conditions.
 (Suppose the signal handler sets a global flag and returns.
 Then a